Outsourcing can allow HR professionals to become a better strategic partner in your organization.

 Harnessing the Expertise of HR

-Leaving administrative stuff to computers allows the HR team members to think strategically.
+Leaving administrative tasks to computers allows the HR team members to think strategically.
 They can work on the retention and development programs that matter to your organization's strategy.
 They can also work on the culture of the firm, helping to establish and reinforce norms to support compliance and growth.

 The HR strategy helps determine who the next generation of leaders at your organization will be and what capabilities those people will have.
 It determines where recruiting will take place and what roles are priorities.
 These responsibilities are important to the future of your firm.
 Tax withholding adjustments have to be done correctly, of course, but they do not have the same long-term strategic importance as talent acquisition.